 Not to mention increasing related costs and losses caused by irresponsible security risks:

-Availability of software or security patches and updates is not unrestrictedly given after years of use.
-Security systems are then more likely to become vulnerable.
+The availability of software or security patches and updates is not guaranteed after years of use.
+Security systems are more likely to become vulnerable.

 Systems fall far behind the performance and efficiency levels of more recent versions.
 An increase of TCO is unavoidable.

-Cybercrime causes a yearly economic damage of 16,4 billion euros.
+Cybercrime causes an economic damage of 16.4 billion euros per year.

-Continued usage beyond the optimal lifespan of hard- and software increases downtime.
-IT stoppage can cost up to about 40,000 euros -- per hour!
+Continued usage beyond the optimal lifespan of hardware and software increases downtime.
+IT breakdowns can cost up to about 40,000 euros -- per hour!

-The perpetual licensing model guarantees rapid deployment of modern and efficient hardware generation and current software versions.
-Subscription covers software upgrades incl. major and minor software releases, all software updates incl. security patches as well as technical support at no additional costs.
+The perpetual licensing model guarantees rapid deployment of modern and efficient hardware generations and latest software versions.
+Subscription covers software upgrades including major and minor software releases, all software updates including security patches as well as technical support at no additional costs.

-Business owners and CEOs should point out the growing demand for flexible IT services, especially in the light of anticipating digitalization.
-Being transparent about corporate IT and its ability to keep pace with fast changing demands without additional investment is business critical for an organizations competitive advantage.
+Business owners and CEOs should be aware of the growing demand for flexible IT services, especially in the light of increasing digitalization.
+Being transparent about corporate IT and its ability to keep pace with fast changing demands without additional investment gives organizations a competitive advantage.